 Speaking of new ways to be creative, in January 2023, I embarked on the Drawing Development Year (online) at Royal Drawing School!
 This is a fantastic opportunity to focus on drawing with a cohort of like-minded artists/makers, all of us working together from home studios with support from experienced artist-educators.
 This is the 2nd (or 3rd?) iteration of their Drawing Development Year offered as an 100% online format and l am looking forward to taking a bit of a break from teaching digital creative skills through a URL to being on the student-side of online learning for a change.
 Not only will I be working on “traditional” drawing skills in a very contemporary way, I expect I’ll also be thinking about and learning a lot from *how* this practical/hands-on training is being delivered in a virtual environment.

-In my “day job”, I teach creative digital skills and support learning technology at University of the Arts London, to help students (as well as my colleagues) use available technology to aid their teaching and learning as well as foster a skill set they can use beyond university.
+In my “day job”, I teach creative digital skills and support learning technology (online and in person) at University of the Arts London, to help students (as well as my colleagues) use available technology to aid their teaching and learning as well as foster a skill set they can use beyond university.

 Alongside my studio practice, I sometimes keep an online arts journal “Kelise Soixante-Douze” (kelise72.com) where I review arty stuff from exhibitions/events to art classes, books, and sometimes, artist tools and techniques.
-I also enjoy volunteering for Tate where I lead guided arty tours and talks for visitors.
+I also enjoy volunteering for Tate where I lead guided arty tours and talks for visitors, most recently conducting 30-minute “Family Tours” for the younger art-lovers and their caretakers.
+In these tours, I guide the group to see and talk about 3 artworks along a particular art theme or term, with a pre-prepared creative activity at the end.
+So fun!

 Previously, I’ve been a part of an ambitious international project called “Connect:Katowice and London“, a year-long venture 2016-2107 in which 30 or so UK and Polish artists collaborated across borders, language, and culture to make artwork.
 Our first exhibition and workshop took place 1-16 December 2016 at Hornsey Town Hall in London followed by the culmination of “Connect:” in a large collaborative exhibition at Rondo Gallery in Katowice, Poland, in June 2017.